Akash (missile): Akash-NG

-A successor missile with a new design Akash - New generation abbreviated as Akash-NG was approved in September 2016 with a funding of ₹470 crore to succeed Akash and Akash-1S with improved capabilities.
+A successor missile with a new design Akash – New generation abbreviated as Akash-NG was approved in September 2016 with a funding of ₹470 crore to succeed Akash and Akash-1S with improved capabilities.
 Akash-NG will have an improved reaction time and higher level of protection against saturation attacks.
-The second stage uses dual-pulse solid rocket motor which is lighter instead of air-breathing solid ramjet engine to increase the overall range from current 40 km to 70 km, an active electronically scanned array Multi-Function Radar (MFR) and optical proximity fuze.
+The second stage uses dual-pulse solid rocket motor which is lighter instead of air-breathing solid ramjet engine to increase the overall range from current 25–30 km to 70–80 km, an active electronically scanned array (AESA) Multi-Function Radar (MFR) and optical proximity fuze.